-We aim to deliver self-defense training to 300 refugee women in Moria, prioritizing single women and unaccompanied minors.
-Two three-hour sessions will be delivered by professional female instructors, qualified to teach the principles and techniques of self-defense, including self-protection and the basic understanding of violence.
-This effort would not only empower the refugee women to protect themselves, but also enhance their self-confidence in the hard reality they currently live in.
+We aim to deliver an empowerment program through self-defence training and yoga classes to 300 refugee women in Moria, prioritizing single women and unaccompanied minors.
+Sessions will be delivered by professional female instructors, qualified to teach self-defence and yoga, including self-protection and self-awareness.
+This effort would not only empower the refugee women to feel stronger but also to help protect themselves, and enhance their self-confidence dealing with their own hardships.

 Like us on Facebook